davide-ceretti/strategypy/README.md

 strategypy
 ----------

-The idea is to create a framework so that people can implement their own bot for a simple strategy game and compete versus each other.
-The project is still in development, but if you checkout everything it is supposed to work just fine.
+A game played by developersframework so that people can implement their own bot for a simple strategy game and compete versus each other.

+The project is still in development, but if you checkout everything and follow this README it is supposed to work just fine.

 Pull requests are welcomed, expecially if you want to submit your own bot.
 Bear in mind the the BaseBot API is not final yet and it might change quite often.